Patching

 Dr. Lauren Valdis

 Dr. Valdis joined SWORBHP as the Medical Director of Education in April 2018.
-She completed her EMS fellowship training from 2015-2016 with the SWORBHP team.
-During which she had a special interest in training and education initiatives.
+She completed her EMS fellowship training from 2015-2016 with the SWORBHP team, during which she developed a special interest in training and education initiatives.
 Dr. Valdis completed her Royal College Emergency Medicine residency at Western University, graduating in 2017.
 Prior to this, she completed her medical training at the Windsor campus of the Schulich School of Medicine and Dentistry at Western and holds an undergraduate degree in Physiology and Health Sciences from Western University.
 Dr. Valdis is currently an Assistant Professor in the Division of Emergency Medicine at Western University and an Emergency Physician at London Health Sciences Centre.
-She regularly participates in undergraduate and postgraduate teaching through the medical school.
-Although she is (again) working back in London, from summer of 2018 to spring 2020, Dr. Valdis practiced at Windsor Regional Hospital and was privileged to work alongside the outstanding professional prehospital colleagues in the South.

 Dr. Don Levy Patching Profile